 1,500 to 2,000m

-These three day backcountry touring trips are designed to give you a taste of winter ski touring in the outstanding backcountry around Queenstown’s Remarkables Range.
+These three day beginners backcountry touring trips are designed to give you a taste of winter ski and snowboard touring in the outstanding backcountry around Queenstown and Wanaka's Pisa Range.

 Your guides will introduce you to all the skills you need to get started in ski mountaineering and you will enjoy touring around the surrounding peaks and bowls with vast amounts of untracked snow.

-We tour into our comfortable Expedition Base Camp, situated in a remote alpine basin, which becomes our base for the adventures ahead!
-The camp provides a cosy atmosphere to enjoy the evening meals and reflect on each days skiing before a well-earned sleep in a comfortable camp bed.
+We tour into a backcoiuntry hut, situated in a remote alpine basin, which becomes our base for the adventures ahead!
+The hut provides a cosy atmosphere to enjoy the evening meals and reflect on each days skiing before a well-earned sleep in a comfortable bunk bed.

 Adventure Consultants have a commitment to ensure the highest standard of guiding practices and instruction and we only employ guides who share in our philosophy.
 Our guides will offer you the best possible experience, and a safe and enjoyable time.